 So, what’s needed here is a third party perspective from someone who has no experience or vested interest in the subject one way or the other.
 Someone that can capture the essence of this elusive and mysterious topic and relate it in a way that it becomes understandable.

-What follows is a reprint from the San Diego Reader cover story.
+What follows is an excerpt from the San Diego Reader cover story.
 An eloquently written “outsider’s” experiential account of hypnosis.

 Could I Be Hypnotized?

 Some people believe God to be the first hypnotist: He put Adam to sleep and took out a rib to make Eve.

 It’s a leap, but today hypnotism is used as an alternative to anesthesia — in dental work and even in serious surgeries.
 More and more, the medical establishment is accepting, even encouraging, alternative therapies.

 Law enforcement uses hypnotism — most commonly in helping people recall crimes they’ve witnessed.
 It’s used as entertainment.
 Therapeutically, it’s used to treat an array of conditions/addictions/phobias.

 I’d been interested in hypnotism for some time.
 Probably because I’m a born skeptic and I didn’t quite believe it worked but had heard of its efficacy from enough people over the years to know there must be something to it.

 My daughter, for example, suffers from terrible headaches, just as I did at her age.
 She was taught some self-hypnosis techniques by a hypnotherapist, and it helped her a great deal.